-- take note of the Conceptual report for reference "Landscape and the European Landscape Convention's contribution to democracy, human rights and sustainable development" prepared by Mr Michel Prieur and Mr Yves Luginbühl as Experts of the Council of Europe in the framework of the work of the Working Group of the European Landscape Convention "Landscape and Democracy", with a view to the preparation of the draft Recommendations on "The contribution of the landscape approach, as defined in the European Landscape Convention, to the exercise of democracy and human rights, within a perspective of sustainable development" [CEP-CDCPP (2017) 6E] and "The participation of the public in the definition and implementation of landscape policies, as defined in the European Landscape Convention" [CEP-CDCPP (2017) 7E]; - decide to transmit it for information to the Steering Committee for Culture, Heritage and Landscape (CDCPP) and then to the Committee of Ministers.
+- took note of the Conceptual report for reference "Landscape and the European Landscape Convention's contribution to democracy, human rights and sustainable development" prepared by Mr Michel PRIEUR and Mr Yves LUGINBÜHL as Experts of the Council of Europe in the framework of the work of the Working Group of the European Landscape Convention "Landscape and Democracy", with a view to the preparation of the draft Recommendations on "The contribution of the landscape approach, as defined in the European Landscape Convention, to the exercise of democracy and human rights, within a perspective of sustainable development" [Cf. Document CEP-CDCPP (2017) 6E] and "The participation of the public in the definition and implementation of landscape policies, as defined in the European Landscape Convention" [Cf. Document CEP-CDCPP (2017) 7E]; - decided to transmit it for information to the Steering Committee for Culture, Heritage and Landscape (CDCPP) and then to the Committee of Ministers [Cf. Document: CEP-CDCPP (2017) 5E rev.].